 Cats can be real weirdos.
 They bite our hair, they stare at us, and they follow us to the bathroom.
 They also have some interesting litter box habits.
 Why do cats bury their poop?

 As it turns out, burying their poop is one of their more explainable behaviors.

 Wild cats also bury their droppings to avoid drawing the attention of predators to themselves and their kittens.
-The instinct to cover their tracks remains strong in domestic cats.
+The instinct to cover their tracks remains strong in domestic cats and even indoor cats may model this behavior.
 All cat poop smells pretty much the same to humans, but not to cats.
 They can distinguish between their droppings and those of other cats thanks to pheromones.
 Because their poop contains unique scents that identify one another, it's important to cats to bury their droppings so that potential predators cannot track them.

 Now that we've answered that question, we can move on to the bigger issue: Why is cat poop the absolute worst smell in the entire world?
 We can only hope that science has an answer soon.